List of Primeval characters: Philip Burton

 Philip Burton is portrayed by Alexander Siddig.
 As a result of the last mission of the old ARC, he appears in a new public/private partnership with the government, making him James Lester's (Ben Miller) boss after the minister.
 His company, Prospero Industries, is used as the new location for the new ARC.
-Philip is more interested by the Anomalies than the creatures.
+Philip is more interested in the Anomalies than the creatures.
 There is a secret project he is working on called New Dawn.

-Neither Lester, Abby Maitland (Hannah Spearritt) or Matt Anderson (Ciarán McMenamin) trust him, but Connor Temple (Andrew-Lee Potts) admits he is like a groupie to Philip.
+Neither Lester, Abby Maitland (Hannah Spearritt) nor Matt Anderson (Ciarán McMenamin) trusts him, but Connor Temple (Andrew-Lee Potts) admits he is like a groupie to Philip.
 In episode 4.1, he debriefs Abby and Connor when they return and tells them they no longer have field positions, but in the next episode Lester rehires them despite his objections.
 In episode 4.3, he has Connor do minor work in the ARC to spite him after he was placed back on the team, but is thankful when Connor saves him from dying and sees his true potential.
-In episode 4.4, he attempts to have the creatures in the ARC killed because of their inconvenience, but Lester blackmails him in dropping the matter.
+In episode 4.4, he attempts to have the creatures in the ARC killed because of their inconvenience, but Lester blackmails him into dropping the matter.
 In episode 4.5, he recruits Connor to head up his own team of anomaly researchers after they discover vital new data.
 In episode 4.7, Danny Quinn (Jason Flemyng) confronts Philip about knowing Helen Cutter (Juliet Aubrey) and doing research with her after finding his name on a document on her body, and despite denying this all he is clearly agitated.
 Connor later tells Philip about a potential disaster to be caused by the anomalies; Philip assures him they will solve the issue themselves and do not need to tell the others.